-or take any other action relative thereto.

 Resident Don Sluter made comment that as someone on the Franklin County Tech School Committee he has never received a stipend.
 Fred Baron explained that this was for Whately School Committee.
 Paul Antaya, chair of the Finance Committee stated that this is an oversight that needs to be addressed and invited him to present to the Finance Committee at a meeting to discuss it further.